bongiozzo/musica_mustdie/output/band_rakoth.md

 # Rakoth

+(Bombastic metal from Russia with elements of Black)

-Дискография
+## Дискография

-"Superstatic Equilubrium" 1998, Black Metal "Planeshift" 2000, Black Metal
+### "Superstatic Equilubrium" 1998, Black Metal

+Side A (The Gods):
+1. ... of Chaos
+2. Story of the Nameless
+3. Dying Realm
+4. The Insurgent One
+5. Return of the Nameless
+6. Descent (Into the Crystal Caves)
+Side B (The Mortals):
+1. Farewell (The Bloodstained Flowers)
+2. A Pass in the Ethereal Woods
+3. Beyond
+4. Before the Abyss
+5. Vision
+6. Dreaming
+7. The Summoning

+### "Planeshift" 2000, Black Metal

+Planeshift (introduction)
+Fear (wasn't in the design)
+Noldor exodus
+The dark heart of Uukrul
+Og'elend
+Planeshift
+Gothaur aulendil
+Mountain god
+The unquiet grave
+Outro

-"Jabberworks" 2001, Black Metal
+### "Jabberworks" 2001, Black Metal

+Dying Realm
+A Passing in the Ethereal
+Insurgent One
+Story of the Nameless
+Farewell
+Brightless
+Return Of The Nameless
+Diamond Angel
+Der Jammerwoch

+Rustam - Voices, Keyboards, Programming
+P.Noir - Voices, Flutes
+Dy - Guitars

-"Tiny Deaths" 2003, Black Metal
+### "Tiny Deaths" 2003, Black Metal

+1. Into
+2. Planekeep - The Crypt
+3. Fevered
+4. Dawn
+5. Trust This
+6. Edge
+7. Horizon
+8. Vicious Life
+9. June 3
+10. Just Another Lament
+11. Tiny Deaths

 ## Отношения с другими группами